Homemade Dynamite

 "Homemade Dynamite" is a song by New Zealand singer-songwriter Lorde from her second album, Melodrama (2017).
-She wrote the track with Tove Lo, Jakob Jerlström, & Ludvig Söderberg ,and produced it with Frank Dukes and vocal producer Kuk Harrell.
+She wrote the lyrics with Tove Lo and composed the music with Lo, Jakob Jerlström, and Ludvig Söderberg, and produced it with Frank Dukes and vocal producer Kuk Harrell.
 Critics described "Homemade Dynamite" as a R&B and synth-pop song with vocal sound effects, reverberated percussion, a staccato hook, electronic flourishes, synthesizers, and hip hop beats.
 In the lyrics, Lorde talks about having a feeling of euphoria at a house party with friends.

 "Homemade Dynamite" received favourable reviews from music critics, who praised its strong lyrical content, Lorde's vocal delivery and its production.
 While the track failed to match the success of the album's lead single, it had minor chart placements in Portugal, Sweden and the United Kingdom.
 Lorde premiered the song at the Coachella Valley Music Festival and performed it at the 2017 MTV Video Music Awards.
 "Homemade Dynamite" was one of five songs used as part of a re-imagined Vevo series at the Electric Lady Studios, where she recorded most of her album.

-A remix version of the song featuring guest appearances by American musicians Khalid, Post Malone, and SZA was released as the third single from the album on 15 September 2017.
+A remix version of the song featuring guest appearances by Khalid, Post Malone, and SZA was released as the third single from the album on 15 September 2017.
 Music critics praised its production and each guest's verse.
 It performed modestly on international record charts, peaking at number 20 in New Zealand and at mid-tier positions in Canada and the Netherlands as well as 92 on the US Billboard Hot 100.
 This version received a double platinum certification in Australia and a platinum certification in Canada and New Zealand.

 Background

-In an interview with The Spinoff, Lorde described "Homemade Dynamite" as the moment when "everyone’s at a good level and maybe the sharp edges of the evening haven’t quite shown themselves yet."
+In an interview with The Spinoff, Lorde described "Homemade Dynamite" as the moment when "everyone's at a good level and maybe the sharp edges of the evening haven't quite shown themselves yet."
 During production, the singer mentioned that the song started out with a "bootleg" sound but soon developed into a "shiny pop mix."
 Producer Frank Dukes brought in bootleg soundboards with drums that were not hi-fi and used keyboard stabs which Lorde gravitated towards.
-To her, the song represented a departure from the album's breakup theme, as it centered around friendship.
+To her, the song represented a departure from the album's breakup theme, as it centred around friendship.

 When writing "Homemade Dynamite", Lorde did not have a specific setting or theme in mind.
 She worked with Swedish pop singer Tove Lo and stated that they both understood each other and spent a "wonderful time" writing.
 Despite their different musical backgrounds, Lorde was intrigued to work with someone whose production style contrasted with hers.
 The song was written in Los Angeles at a compound owned by Swedish producer Max Martin which Lorde called the "Gingerbread House".
 In the studio, the microphone had a mattress around it for noise-cancelling effects.
 Critic Claire Shaffer felt the "cute" vocals on Purity Ring's 2012 song "Fineshrine" were a source of influence on "Homemade Dynamite".